This review is based on the opinion of coLanguage.

 • Purpose: Foundation for simple social and work-related tasks

-• Listening: Follow announcements, everyday conversations
+• Listening: Follow announcements and everyday conversations

 • Reading: Understand emails, articles, blogs

-• Writing: Compose emails, express opinions
+• Writing: Write emails, express opinions clearly

 • Speaking: Present and discuss familiar topics